MachinisteWeb/node-atlas/README.en.md

 #### With the `middlewares` parameter from Routes ####

-It's also possible to deliver middlewares Il est également possible de délivrer ses middlewares only for one route.
+It's also possible to deliver middlewares only for one route.
 In this case, you could use the `middlewares` parameter like this :

 **webconfig.json**